Claudio-95/sensors-dashboard/README.md

 # sensors-dashboard

-Example dashboard monitoring IoT sensors installed on bridges and tunnels.
+The Vue example project shows a dashboard containing data collected from three different sensors.

 ## Installation

+Make sure you have Node.js and npm installed and configured correctly in your environment.
 To install the project please run the following commands:

 ```shell
 npm install